WestleyArgentum/westleyargentum.github.io/README.md

 #### Engineer at Forio Online Simulations (2012 - 2014)
 Forio builds educational simulations for groups like MIT, Harvard, and Wharton on a platform that was engineered in house to support data scientists and modelers.
 I worked there as an engineer helping to integrate a new scientific computing language called Julia into their platform.
+I made a few contributions to the Julia language and created and maintained a variety of early packages.

 ##### [Mandelbrot](http://forio.com/products/mandelbrot) (2013-2014)
 Mandelbrot is a distributed computing engine that runs Julia code (and exposes bindings for other languages).
 I was responsible for the laying out much of the initial architecture and implementing many of the base systems.
 I then continued to work on in a small team towards making the system better, faster, and more fault tolerant.